-Condition: The education provider must revisit all programme documentation to ensure that students are made aware of any likely additional costs on the programme.
+Condition: The education provider must revisit all programme documentation, including advertising materials, to ensure that potential applicants are made aware of the funding arrangements for the programme and any likely additional costs associated with taking up a place on the programme.

-Reason: From discussions with students the visitors noted that students may be expected to self-fund additional costs associated with taking up a place on the programme.
+Reason: In discussions with the programme team the visitors noted that all pre-Registration Hearing aid dispenser programmes delivered by the education provider will now be funded by fee paying students.
+From a review of the programme documentation the visitors were unable to locate information relating to the funding of the programme.
+From discussions with students the visitors also noted that students may be expected to self-fund additional costs associated with taking up a place on the programme.
 Some students noted that they were required to stay in hospital accommodation when going on placement and that they self-funded the associated costs.
 Some students also stated that costs associated with accommodation and travel could be claimed back.
 The visitors were unable to locate information relating to additional costs or funding support within the programme.
 The visitors therefore require the education provider to ensure that the funding arrangements for the programme and any potential additional costs and funding support associated with the programme are clearly stated to demonstrate that this standard has been met.